Romulus: Historicity

 Possible historical bases for the broad mythological narrative remain unclear and disputed.
 (Note: The archaeologist Andrea Carandini is one of very few modern scholars who accept Romulus and Remus as historical figures, based on the 1988 discovery of an ancient wall on the north slope of the Palatine Hill in Rome.
 Carandini dates the structure to the mid-8th century BC and names it the Murus Romuli.

 See: Carandini (1997), La nascita di Roma.
 Dèi, lari, eroi e uomini all'alba di una civiltà (Torino: Einaudi); Carandini (2006), Remo e Romolo.
 Dai rioni dei Quiriti alla città dei Romani (775/750 - 700/675 a.
 C. circa) (Torino: Einaudi); and Carandini (2011).
 Rome: Day One.
 Princeton, NJ: Princeton University Press.
 ISBN 978-0-691-13922-7.)

 Modern scholarship approaches the various known stories of the myth as cumulative elaborations and later interpretations of Roman foundation myth.
 Particular versions and collations were presented by Roman historians as authoritative, an official history trimmed of contradictions and untidy variants to justify contemporary developments, genealogies and actions in relation to Roman morality.
 Other narratives appear to represent popular or folkloric tradition; some of these remain inscrutable in purpose and meaning.
 T.P.
 Wiseman sums up the whole issue as the mythography of an unusually problematic foundation and early history.

-The unsavoury elements of many of the myths concerning Romulus have led some scholars to describe them as "shameful" or "disreputable".
-In antiquity such stories became part of anti-Roman and anti-pagan propaganda.
+The unsavoury elements of many of the myths concerning Romulus have led In antiquity such stories became part of anti-Roman and anti-pagan propaganda.
 More recently, the historian Hermann Strasburger postulated that these were never part of authentic Roman tradition, but were invented and popularized by Rome's enemies, probably in Magna Graecia, during the latter part of the fourth century BC.
 This hypothesis is rejected by other scholars, such as Tim Cornell (1995), who notes that by this period, the story of Romulus and Remus had already assumed its standard form, and was widely accepted at Rome.
 Other elements of the Romulus mythos clearly resemble common elements of folk tale and legend, and thus strong evidence that the stories were both old and indigenous.
 Likewise, Momigliano finds Strasburger's argument well-developed, but entirely implausible; if the Romulus myths were an exercise in mockery, they were a signal failure.